Select your cookie preferences

 We recommend that you contact the AWS Support Center before any snapshot restore; we may be able to help you avoid the need to do a snapshot restore.
 Any restore from snapshot can result in data loss as they are a point in time.
 It is important you understand that all of the DCs and DNS servers associated with the directory will be offline until the restore operation has been completed.

-To restore your directory from a snapshot, perform the following steps.
+To restore a directory from a snapshot in the AWS Management Console

 1. In the AWS Directory Service console navigation pane, select Directories.